 At the end of this seminar, using Standard Operating Procedures 2, 4, 5, 7, 8, 29, 30 and 34, and Good Measurement Practices 10, 11, 12, and 13, participants will be able to:

-Participants are encouraged to bring template versions of the mass calibration reports issued by their laboratory as a starting point for the calibration reports to be submitted during the seminar.
+Participants are encouraged to bring template versions of the mass calibration certificates issued by their laboratory as a starting point for the calibration certificates to be submitted during the seminar.
+Alternatively, participants should bring the calibration certificate they generated during the Fundamentals of Metrology seminar as a starting point.
+The former is recommended!
 Feedback and suggested changes to ensure ISO/IEC 17025 compliance will be provided during the seminar.
-Generation of calibration reports will be required, so come prepared.
+Generation of calibration certificates will be required, so come prepared.
 A number of notebooks and course materials will be provided, so please ensure you have extra luggage space to carry these items.
 Download the Basic Mass Metrology CD (NIST SP 1001) (http://www.nist.gov/pml/wmd/labmetrology/training.cfm).
 It is strongly recommended that you complete the material on the CD as it will give you a head start on the Mass Seminar.
 Completing the CD should take 16 to 40 hours.
 If you have problems downloading the material, please send Yvonne Branden (Yvonne.branden [at] nist.gov) a request to mail out a copy of the CD.

 Successful completion of the Fundamentals of Metrology Seminar is a prerequisite for the Mass Metrology Seminar.
 The Mass Metrology Seminar is built on the concepts learned during the Fundamentals of Metrology Seminar, applying units, measurement uncertainty, measurement assurance, traceability and Quality Management System concepts to the mass calibration procedures.